 Randy began 1973 with Sarasota for a third season.
-He struggled early on but then, just when it appeared he might lose his roster spot, his bat came alive and Randy raised his batting average to .344 through 25 games.
-His surge at the plate caught the attention of the Cardinals organization and they promoted him to Class A Orangeburg of the Western Carolinas League.
+He struggled early on, but then, just when it appeared he might lose his roster spot, his bat came alive, and Randy raised his batting average to .344 through 25 games.
+His surge at the plate caught the Cardinals organization’s attention, and they promoted him to Class A Orangeburg of the Western Carolinas League.
 There, he played for manager Jimmy Piersall, an eccentric former major leaguer who famously ran the bases backward after hitting his 100th career home run.

 The club was an independent team but featured several players from the Cardinals organization.
 Randy was assigned to room with a young outfielder named Tito Landrum, who would play nine major league seasons.
-It was during this season when the first inkling about Randy’s intention to eventually follow in the family business and become a professional wrestler was evident.
+During this season, the first inkling about Randy’s intention to eventually follow in the family business and become a professional wrestler was evident.

 "Randy Poffo was a very aggressive player and was well-liked on the team because of that aggressiveness," Landrum told The Baltimore Sun in a June 1994 interview.
 "Unfortunately, much like the rest of us, he had a problem hitting the curve.

 "But his intensity is real.
 I can remember him setting up a ring in the locker room and wrestling with the guys.
 He told us he was going to be a wrestler someday."